Click the links to skip down to the following sections:

-All decisions about the running of the school are taken in the weekly school meeting.
-Decisions will be made here on matters like expenditure, staff recruitment, excursions and the schools rules or laws are written here.
+All decisions about the running of the community are taken in the weekly meeting.
+Decisions will be made here on matters like expenditure, staff recruitment, excursions and the community’s rules or laws are written here.
 The meeting agenda is posted on the notice board and all are free but not obliged to attend.
 A chairperson is appointed to run the meeting and maintain order and this could be a staff member or student.

 If kids are free to do what they like won’t it just be chaos?

 With freedom comes responsibility.
-Whilst children are free to use their time at school how they wish they are not free to infringe upon the rights and peace of anyone else at the school.
-If you alone are responsible for your choices and actions then you alone are to be held accountable for those actions, any students breaking school rules and causing an infringement on others are held to account by the school’s Judicial Committee.
+Whilst children are free to use their time at school how they wish they are not free to infringe upon the rights and peace of anyone else in the community.
+If you alone are responsible for your choices and actions then you alone are to be held accountable for those actions, any students breaking community rules and causing an infringement on others are held to account by the Judicial Committee.

 How does the Judicial Committee work?

-If someone breaks a rule or is believed to have infringed on the rights of another or the school as a whole a complaint is made.
+If someone breaks a rule or is believed to have infringed on the rights of another or the community as a whole a complaint is made.
 (This is quite a simple form.
 Students not yet able to write can ask someone to scribe for them.)
 Anyone can have a complaint filed against them, staff are not exempt.
 The Judicial Committee or JC, which is a mixed age panel selected from the community members each week, meets daily and works through the complaints.
 The persons involved are called and details are checked, witnesses interviewed, all sides are heard.
 The person on trial is asked to make a plea – guilty, not guilty or no contest – and then their sentence if applicable is decided upon by a small jury.
-This may seem laborious but the whole school takes it seriously and it is an extremely effective way to sort out issues.
+This may seem laborious but the whole community takes it seriously and it is an extremely effective way to sort out issues.
 All issues are dealt with fairly and transparently; it is very rare that a sentence is contested or appealed.

 Does everything have to go through the JC?